King Tut's Wah Wah Hut, Glasgow

 Get tickets

 food house is a 2-person frenetic internet supergroup composed of Fraxiom and gupi.
-The pair bonded while both living in (and despising) Fraxiom's home state of Massachusetts, one the many topics of 'Thos Moser', their first collaboration and smash hit first release on Dylan Brady's Dog Show Records.
-Their self-titled album is crammed full of pop culture references and obscure inside jokes but resonates much deeper than its surface-level silliness through gupi's expansive, addictive instrumentals and Fraxiom's earnest and unapologetic lyrical perspective.
+The pair bonded while both living (and despising) Fraxiom’s home state of Massachusetts, one of the many topics of ‘Thos Moser’, their first collaboration and smash hit first release on Dylan Brady’s Dog Show Records.
+Their self-titled album is crammed full of pop culture references and obscure inside jokes but resonates much deeper than its surface-level silliness through gupi’s expansive, addictive instruments and Fraxiom’s earnest and unapologetic lyrical perspective.

 Teenage Dads